Maryland Name Change: A Complete How-To Guide

 3. Minor's birth certificate (if younger than 18 years old)

-You needn't show your social security card or proof of citizenship.
+You do not have to show your social security card or proof of citizenship.

 Age requirements

-A minor child (aged 15 to 17) may get married under two conditions:
+A minor child, aged 15 to 17, is eligible to marry under two conditions:

 2. Their parent or legal guardian grants consent.